What State is the Cheapest to Charge Your EV?

 Findings:

-The Top Ten Most Expensive States for Charging EVs
+Why These Are the Top Ten Most Expensive States for Charging EVs

 Volatile natural gas prices exert a significant effect on electricity rates in states that rely on it to power generators.
 High demand increases rates, as well.
 Those states that rely on pipelines to deliver their natural gas supply can also see this effect exaggerated further due to pipeline capacity, costs, and outages.